arminbiere/cadical/README.md

 which also contains a test suite.
 Use 'make test' to run it.

-A plain stable source release will eventually be found at
+A plain stable source release can also be found at

   - http://fmv.jku.at/cadical

 Armin Biere

-Do 8.
-Jun 08:44:52 CEST 2017
+Sat Mar 24 11:52:12 CET 2018